Contains graphic descriptions of violence. Readers discretion advised.

 His face twisted when describing an act of torture so heinous, I had to Google it.
 I found it described in a war movie from Serbia, I believe.
 It involved a garden hose, a length of barbed wire, a dangling key, it’s corresponding lock, and a can of lube.

 A girl (13?), angelic, with platina blond hair, was found after having escaped an institution.
 Her retelling waking up with a line of men waiting for their turn between her legs, the syringe dangling from her arm… it was 22 or 23 years ago and I can still see the room where she retold the story.

 I should add.
 I have found out that I am an empath.
 I feel the emotions of others as if they are mine.
 And I store them.

 A few final images from the some of the institutions where I have worked.
 I quit in 2018 to work with music, healing and preaching.
-I am also planning to start a holistic hospital on Samos, catering to both refugees and locals.
+I am also planning to start a holistic hospital called Earth House, offering the finest in allopathic and complimentary care.

 I have signed XX declarations of confidentiality.
 Hence, the inaccurate ages and lack of information identifying the places I worked in.